Grand National 2019 Selector Tool

 The Grand National is run over a gruelling 4 miles, three and a half furlongs.
 This is the longest race of the season and stamina is a must.
 The last twelve winners have won over at least three miles, one furlong in a chase, or placed over three miles and a quarter, so those runners that haven't have a cross.

 There is a growing trend for horses of a particular class to win the Grand National.
 With this in mind, we've marked with a tick any horse who has won at least one race worth £29k to the winner, with a cross to denote those horses who haven't.

 All bar one of the last ten winners had won either a class 1 or class 2 chase, so those who have achieved this from the class of 2019 are marked with a tick, those who haven't have been marked with a cross.

 All of the last ten winners had run at least three times in that season, so we've ruled out any horse who hasn't had a run within that period.

 Jumping is key over the Aintree fences and all of the last ten winners had won a minimum of three times over fences before showing they can be good jumpers on their day.
 Those without three wins to their names have been singled out with a cross.

 The last ten winners had bags of experience over jumps and had at least eight runs to their name.
 We've crossed out any runners who don't have the relevant experience.

-The last ten winners of the Grand National all ran within 53 days of the big race to ensure they were race fresh.
+Eleven of the last twelve winners of the Grand National all ran within 53 days of the big race to ensure they were race fresh, last year's winner One For Arthur the exception (84 days).
 We've crossed out any horse who has been off the course for longer than 53 days.

-Using all the trends in the table, we've given the horses individual ratings out of 5, as to what their chances are in the Grand National based on these trends.
-There are 12 trends in total, those scoring 5 or less ticks get a one star rating, 6-7 ticks, 2 stars, 8-10 ticks, 3 stars, 11 ticks 4 stars and all twelve ticks 5 stars.
+Using all the trends in the table, we've given the horses individual ratings out of 10, as to what their chances are in the Grand National based on these trends.